Tyler-Staut/Cogs/README.md

-# tylers-discord-cogs
+# Red-Shodan
-Cogs for Red-DiscordBot
+Shodan Cog for Red-DiscordBot